lanl/singularity-eos/doc/sphinx/src/contributing.rst

 have knowledge of which class is being derived from it in order to call the correct EOS implementation.

-The challenge in making this sort of code performance portable is that on a CPU this sort of type deduction (i.e. what specific EOS implementaiton to call) would be done at runtime through vtables.
-In a heterogenous computing enviroment though, the vtable may point to member functions that do not exist on the device, causing a segfault.
+The standard solution to this problem would be "run-time inheritence," where type deduction is performed at run-time.
+While this is possible on GPU, it becomes cumbersome, as the user must be very explicit about class inheritence.
+Moreover, run-time inheritence relies on relocatable device code, which is not as performant on device, thanks to weaker cross-compilation unit optimization.
+We note that to obtain full performance on device and to build with compilers that don't support relocatable device code, the entire library must be made header-only.

 We could have used a similar technique to the modifier classes and pass the EOS as a template paramter, but then the vector function calls could only be achieved by creating vector modifiers of all the implemented EOS.

 Instead, the strategy we decided to use in this case was to implement the